Rico-febrian/simple-etl-with-luigi/README.md

     DWH_POSTGRES_PORT=[YOUR PORT]
     ```

-  - Run the _docker-compose.yml_ file
+  - Run the _docker compose_ file

     ```
+    # Run this command if you want to use the default configuration
     docker-compose up -d

+    # Or use this command if you need to specify a custom Docker Compose file
+    docker-compose -f YOUR_DOCKER_COMPOSE_FILE_NAME up -d
     ```

   - Connect the database to Dbeaver